EstudioNexos/fuckspam/README.md

 What?
 =====

-fuckchina is a Python script that helps you significantly recude spam and hack attempts to your servers by using the GeoIP database from MaxMind (see below) to block certain countries.
+fuckchina is a Python script that helps you significantly reduce Spam and Hack attempts to your servers by using the GeoIP database from MaxMind (see below) to block certain countries.

-It provides useful presets of known hackers and spammers and is easy to use.
+It provides one preset of spammer countries and is easy to use.

 Why?
 ====